 4. T-Bone or Porterhouse

 The Big Fella.
-This bone-in steak includes both the strip and tenderloin part of the steak.
-Technically, it's called a porterhouse if the tenderloin is at least 1 ¼-inches wide.
-If it's 1/2-inch wide, it's a T-bone.
+This bone-in steak includes both the strip and tenderloin parts of the steak.
+Technically, it's called a porterhouse if the tenderloin is at least 1 1/4-inches wide.
+If it's at least 1/2-inch wide (but less than 1 1/4-inches), it's a T-bone.
 Either way, T-bones and porterhouse steaks are essentially two steaks in one, so they require some care in cooking.
 If you can work it, cook the strip part directly over the flames with the tenderloin portion extending into a less hot part of the grill.

-- Rock's T-Bone Steaks This T-bone gets a quick rubdown before spending some time on the hot grill.
+- Rock's T-Bone Steaks: This T-bone gets a quick rubdown before spending some time on the hot grill.
 "This seasoning makes any steak awesome.
-It doesn't overpower the steak," says Rocky, the submitter.
+It doesn't overpower the steak," says the recipe submitter.

 The Cheaper Cuts

 Now for the dirty little secret about steaks.
 The "tougher" cuts are often more flavorful.
 By comparison, think of it like the dark meat of chicken.
 The dark meat comes from muscles that worked for a living (thighs, drumsticks); as a result, the darker meat develops more flavor than the white breast meat of a flightless bird.

 Likewise, these cuts of steak are from parts of the steer that saw some action.
 True, they're not as tender as the high-end steaks, which had a comparatively cushy existence, but the tougher cuts make up for it in flavor and economy.

 5. Hanger Steak (aka Butcher's Steak)

 This lean steak is very flavorful.
 A great steak for marinating or wet-rubbing and then grilling over high heat.
 Note: wipe off oily marinades before grilling – or else it's inferno time.